-Stir fried shrimps with charred onions.
+Stir fried shrimp with charred onions Sichuan peppercorns.
 Spicy, quick and flavorful soy-sauced dinner that comes together in 15 minutes.

 What makes this stir-fry so great is the texture and the flavors.
 The base of this dish are the crispy onions and the thick soy sauce with plenty of garlic.